WangXudongSIA/IRODIA/README.md

 train.py: Training the dehazing model by supervised learning.

-SemiStrain.py: Training the dehazing model by Semi-supervised learning in specific dataset.

 ## Test
 1. Please put the images to be tested into the ``test_images`` folder.
 We have prepared the images of the experimental results in the paper.
 2. Please run the ``test.py``, then you will get the following results: